svnnnies/Operating-Systems-CS332011/README.md

 ```

 To see the output, checkout the example.txt file

-PS: the output will be different eachtime
+PS: the output will be different eachtime (it generate a random item from 1-10)